Autoclaved aerated concrete: Uses

 AAC is used for both exterior and interior construction.
 It is used in high-rise construction projects and areas with frequent temperature fluctuation.
-Due to its lower density, AAC can reduce a building's structural load, potentially decreasing the required amounts of steel reinforcement and conventional concrete in certain building applications.
-Necessary quantities of mortar are also reduced due to the decreased number of joints in AAC builds.
-Similarly, less material is required for rendering because AAC can be shaped with precision before installation.
+Due to its lower density, AAC can reduce a building's structural load, potentially decreasing the amount of steel reinforcement and conventional concrete needed.
+Similarly, less material is required for rendering because AAC can be shaped before installation.
 Although regular cement mortar is compatible with AAC, many buildings employing its components utilize thin bed mortar, typically around 1/8 in thick, in accordance with specific national building codes.

 Manufacturing

 Uncured AAC blocks (on the right) ready to be fed into an autoclave to be rapidly cured into a finished product under heat and pressure; AAC production site in China.

 The aggregate used in AAC typically consists of finely ground sand or fly ash, depending on regional availability.
 Binding agents include quartz sand, lime, calcined gypsum, cement, and water.
 Aluminium powder constitutes 0.05–0.08% by volume.
 Some countries (such as India and China) use fly ash from coal-fired power plants (50–65% silica) as the aggregate.

 When AAC is mixed and cast, aluminium powder reacts with calcium hydroxide and water to form hydrogen.
 The hydrogen gas is dispersed through the AAC mix, creating a foam, doubling the volume of the raw mix.
 This process can create gas bubbles up to 3 mm in diameter.
 At the end of the foaming process, the hydrogen escapes into the atmosphere and is replaced by air, resulting in a product weighing approximately 20% of the weight of conventional concrete.

 Upon removal of the mold in which the AAC is cast, the material is solidified but remains soft.
 It is then cut into the desired shape (either blocks or panels), and placed in an autoclave chamber for 12 hours.
 During this steam pressure hardening process, temperatures reach 190 °C and the pressure reaches 800 to 1,200 kPa.
-Under these conditions, quartz sand reacts with calcium hydroxide to form calcium silicate hydrate, which gives AAC its high strength and other unique properties.
+Under these conditions, quartz sand reacts with calcium hydroxide to form calcium silicate hydrate, which gives AAC its high strength and other properties.
 Because of the relatively low temperature used, AAC blocks are not considered to be a type of fired brick but rather a lightweight concrete masonry unit.
 After the autoclaving process, the material is stored and shipped to construction sites for use.
 Depending on its density, up to 80% of the volume of an AAC block is air.
 AAC's low density also accounts for its low structural compression strength.
 It can carry loads of up to 8,000 kPa; approximately 50% of the compressive strength of regular concrete.